Inverse Design of Discrete Mechanical Metamaterials: Theory and Results

+The inverse design algorithm described below optimizes the linear response over a set of experimentally tunable system parameters.
+While the approach generalizes to arbitrary dynamical systems that can be linearized in the neighborhood of fixed points, we focus here on discrete mechanical networks consisting of $n$ identical point masses $m_v=m$ connected by springs with stiffnesses $\{k_e\}$, where $v$ is a vertex and $e$ is an edge of the network.
+The elastic energy of the network reads,

+where $k_e$ is the stiffness of spring $e$, $\ell_e$ is its length and $\ell_e^{(0)}$ is its rest length.
+In this case, we are interested in programming spectral properties by optimizing over the set of spring constants $\{k_e\}$.
+To linear order, the dynamics of the network near the equilibrium configuration is given by

-where $\mathbf u$ is the vector of mass displacements and the stiffness matrix $K = Q k Q^\top$ with $k$ the diagonal matrix of individual spring stiffnesses and $Q$ the compatibility matrix encoding the relative geometric relationships between the masses (see~Ref.~\cite{Lubensky2015} and Supplementary Information).
-The model can be extended to finite spring masses by replacing $m$ by a non-diagonal mass matrix (Supplementary Information).
-Equation~\eqref{eq:dynamics} can be further simplified by expanding into eigenmodes defined by the relation $K\mathbf u_i = m \omega^2_i \mathbf u_i$, where the set $\{\omega_i\}$ constitutes the spectrum of possible excitation frequencies.
-For periodic crystals, taking the spatial Fourier transform~\cite{Lubensky2015} of the above relations leads to the eigenmode equation $K(\mathbf q) \mathbf u_i(\mathbf q) = m \omega^2_i(\mathbf q) \mathbf u_i(\mathbf q)$, where $\mathbf q$ is a wavenumber in the first Brillouin zone of the reciprocal crystal lattice.
+where $\mathbf u=(u_v)$ is the vector of mass displacements and $K = Q k Q^\top$ is the stiffness matrix with $k$ the diagonal matrix of individual spring stiffnesses and $Q$ the compatibility matrix encoding the relative geometric relationships between the masses (Ref.~\cite{Lubensky2015} and Supplementary Material).
+Equation~(\ref{eq:dynamics}) can be simplified further by expanding into eigenmodes defined by the relation $K\mathbf u_i = m \omega^2_i\, \mathbf u_i$, where the set $\{\omega_i\}$ constitutes the spectrum of excitation frequencies.
+The goal of the spectral optimization is then to construct networks with spring constants $\{k_e\}$ that realize a desired frequency spectrum $\{\omega_i\}$.
+Specifically, to achieve a reduced acoustic response, we would like to place large gaps between predetermined consecutive eigenvalues $\omega_i$.

-The appearance of large gaps between consecutive $\omega_i$ is responsible for reduced acoustic transmission at nearby frequencies, and therefore it is desirable to be able to produce and precisely control these.
-To optimize for a gap between $\omega_i$ and $\omega_{i+1}$ at wavevector $\mathbf{q}$, we maximize the objective function